reno1979/verdaccio-reverse-proxy/README.md

   - registry.npmjs.org:${LOCAL_NPM_REGISTRY_IP_ADDRESS:-registry.npmjs.org}
 ```

-The `extra_hosts` to `registry.npmjs.org` addes a rule inside the Docker Container hosts file to make the address `registry.npmjs.org` point to the IP address of your local NPM registry, and has a fallback to the actual address `registry.npmjs.org`
+The `extra_hosts` to `registry.npmjs.org` adds a rule inside the Docker Container hosts file to make the address `registry.npmjs.org` point to the IP address of your local NPM registry, and has a fallback to the actual address `registry.npmjs.org`

 ## Usage